 Attendance: You are expected to attend and participate in class.
 Missing class is among the most common reasons for poor performance in the course (not doing the homework is another one).
 If you miss a class, you are responsible for obtaining notes for that class from a student who attended.
-It is also your responsibility to find out about any announcements concerning homework, quizzes, or exams made during the class.
+I will not provide notes for missed classes.
+It is your responsibility to find out about any announcements concerning homework, quizzes, or exams made during class.